TERROIR

 ORGANOLEPTICS

-The dry leaves display a beautiful mixture of large ancient tea tree leaves and golden buds, carefully compressed into traditional cakes.
-Their appearance reflects both the strength of the ancient tree material and the precision of traditional red tea processing.
+The dry leaves display a beautiful mixture of large tree leaves and golden buds, carefully compressed into traditional cake shape.
 The aroma of the dry leaf is deep, rich, and highly expressive, offering notes of wild honey, dried apricots, cacao, ripe dates, baked fruits, warm spices, and sweet wood.
-In a preheated gaiwan or teapot, the aroma expands dramatically, revealing additional layers of forest honey, dark raisins, roasted nuts, vanilla, cinnamon, caramelized sugar, and delicate floral undertones.
+In a preheated gaiwan or teapot, the aroma expands, revealing additional layers of forest honey, dark raisins, roasted nuts, vanilla, cinnamon, caramelized sugar, and delicate floral undertones.
 As the leaves awaken, the aromatic profile becomes increasingly complex and refined, displaying the remarkable depth characteristic of ancient tea tree material.

 The liquor is bright, clear, and luminous, displaying a rich amber-red color with golden reflections.
 The aroma of the infusion is warm, elegant, and highly layered, combining notes of wild honey, dried fruits, baked apples, cacao, sweet spices, roasted nuts, and subtle woody nuances.
 The texture is exceptionally smooth, thick, and silky, coating the palate with richness while maintaining remarkable clarity and balance.
 The taste opens with pronounced natural sweetness before gradually revealing layers of honey, dried apricots, dates, raisins, caramel, dark chocolate, baked fruits, cinnamon, and mineral undertones.
 The ancient tree material provides remarkable structure and persistence, while the traditional processing and sun-drying contribute additional complexity and depth.
 Throughout multiple infusions, the tea continues to evolve, revealing new aromatic dimensions while preserving its harmony, sweetness, and elegant character.

-The aftertaste is exceptionally long, sweet, and warming, leaving lingering impressions of forest honey, dried fruits, cacao, and mineral sweetness in the mouth and throat.
-As the session progresses, the tea develops increasing smoothness and integration, demonstrating the aging potential that has become one of the defining characteristics of 120/80.
+The aftertaste is long, sweet, and warming, leaving lingering impressions of forest honey, dried fruits, cacao, and mineral sweetness in the mouth and throat.
+As the session progresses, the tea develops increasing smoothness and integration.
 In the empty cup, the aroma remains intensely fragrant, revealing lingering notes of wild honey, vanilla, dried apricots, dark raisins, sweet wood, cacao, and delicate spice nuances.

 GASTRONOMY